Consider joining “Pathways Through Burnout”: a cohort experience to reflect, realign, and build supportive practices for navigating burnout.

-At this time, we have two upcoming workshops “Practices for Navigating Burnout” scheduled:
+At this time, we have one upcoming workshop open for registration:

-Check back.
-We’ll be updating this page with more dates and details!
+And check back.
+We are updating this page with more dates and details!

 Description

-So many of us are experiencing burnout at this time.
+So many of us are experiencing burnout.
 Perhaps you, like us, can’t count the number of times you’ve been running on fumes.
 Or pushing past the point of “no!”
 Or rattling off a near-endless list of what’s not getting done.

 Or perhaps you, like us, feel that so many people are counting on you.
 Even when you are over capacity or reaching beyond the breaking point, you are still needed to keep going.
 And this is especially the case for educators and organizers and caregivers and anyone socialized into women/femme ways of being.